 The staff believe strongly in the co-operation and involvement of parents in the education of children.
 We operate an 'Open Door' Policy to encourage open communication, feedback and discussion.
 Staff will listen to concerns and work with parents to resolve any issues that they might have.
 It is in the best interests of all our children to work together.
 In the first instance any concerns should be discussed with your child's class teacher.
 Teachers are busy before school preparing for the day ahead so are unavailable for an 'Open Door' meeting, they will usually be available at the end of the school day, during handover.
 If you feel the matter needs more than 10 minutes to discuss, then parents should phone the school office to make an appointment at a mutually convenient time.
-If you have an urgent matter that needs to be passed on to the class teacher please speak to either the member of staff on morning playground duty or the member of staff on duty at the front door.
+If you have an urgent matter that needs to be passed on to the class teacher please speak to the member of staff on duty at the front door.